The Kitchen Coalition

 • 2 Eggs Beaten

-• ¼ cup Flat Leaf Parsley Finely Minced
+• ¼ Cup Italian Parsley Finely Minced

 • Juice and Zest from ½ Lemon

-• 1 teaspoon Kosher Salt
+• 1 Teaspoon Kosher Salt

-• ½ teaspoon Fresh Cracked Black Pepper
+• ½ Teaspoon Black Pepper

-The Sauce
+Sauce

-• 2 tablespoons Tomato Paste
+• 3 Tablespoons Tomato Paste

-• 1 tablespoon Dried Oregano
+• 1 Tablespoon + 1 Teaspoon Dried Oregano

-• 1 tablespoon Dried Basil
+• 1 Teaspoon Dried Basil

 Sandwich Assembly

-• Whole Milk Low Moisture Mozzarella Sliced or Fresh Grated (Not Pre-Shredded)
+• Whole Milk Low Moisture Mozzarella Sliced or Fresh Grated (Not Pre-Shredded) - Substitute or add sliced Provolone

-• Parmesan Grated
+• Romano or Parmesan Fine Grated

-• Parsley Finely Minced for Garnish
+• Italian Parsley Finely Minced for Garnish

 Instructions

-The Meatballs
+Baked Meatballs

 Notes